AbiVarsanP/Crickz/DEPLOYMENT.md

-# Deployment Guide - Crickz
+# Deployment Guide - Cricktz

-This guide will help you deploy Crickz to production.
+This guide will help you deploy Cricktz to production.

 ## Architecture